outerl/AequilibraE-demo/README.md

 It has been tested with Python 3.10 running on Windows 11

+An [example model](https://github.com/outerl/AequilibraE-demo/releases/download/Freeworld/LongAn_base_model.zip) for the Vietnamese province of LongAn is used as the example in this tutorial.

 The setup below assumes you have Python, Windows Terminal, and Visual Studio Code installed.